Search for neutrino emission from blazar $\gamma$-ray flares accounting for possible neutrino time delays: Methods

 Before doing any statistical test, we perform a spatial association of the neutrinos (both real $\{ x_{\nu} \}$ and mock $\{ m^{f}_{\nu} \}$) with the sources in the given blazar list (for each of the two tested source lists H21+ and R24+ separately): blazar $b$ is considered to be associated with neutrino $\nu$ if

 where

-where $d^{\alpha}_{\nu b}$ is the difference between blazar's $b$ and neutrino's $\nu$ RAs, $d^{\delta}_{\nu b}$ is the difference between blazar's and neutrino's declinations, the sign $+$ or $-$ in $\alpha_{\nu}^{\pm}$ and $\delta_{\nu}^{\pm}$ is chosen according to the sign of $d^{\alpha}_{\nu b}$ and $d^{\delta}_{\nu b}$; $\Delta = 0.78^{\circ}$ is the assumed systematic angular uncertainty.
-This value was found \cite{Plavin:2022oyy} to give the optimal correlation strength between the radio-bright blazars and neutrino alerts, and we keep it fixed to avoid statistical penalising for multiple trials.
-A similar value of $1^{\circ}$ was found \cite{Kouch:2024xtd} to be optimal in the search for spatio-temporal correlations between the multiwavelength light curves of the CGRaBS blazars \cite{Healey:2007gb} and the \textit{IceCube} high-energy neutrinos.
-In a dedicated study with synthesised catalogues and a controlled number of synthetic blazar-neutrino correlations, Ref. \cite{Kouch:2025dgz} showed that enlarging the value of $\Delta$ does not lead to an increase in chances of finding a false-positive statistically significant correlation.
+where $d^{\alpha}_{\nu b}$ is the RA of blazar $b$ minus the RA of neutrino $\nu$, $d^{\delta}_{\nu b}$ is the declination of blazar $b$ minus the declination of neutrino $\nu$, and the sign $+$ or $-$ in $\alpha_{\nu}^{\pm}$ and $\delta_{\nu}^{\pm}$ is chosen according to the sign of $d^{\alpha}_{\nu b}$ and $d^{\delta}_{\nu b}$; $\Delta = 0.78^{\circ}$ is the assumed systematic angular uncertainty.
+This value was found \citep{Plavin:2022oyy} to give the optimal correlation strength between the radio-bright blazars and neutrino alerts, and we keep it fixed to avoid statistical penalising for multiple trials.
+A similar value of $1^{\circ}$ was found \citep{Kouch:2024xtd} to be optimal in the search for spatio-temporal correlations between the multiwavelength light curves of the CGRaBS blazars \citep{Healey:2007gb} and the \textit{IceCube} high-energy neutrinos.
+In a dedicated study with synthesised catalogues and a controlled number of synthetic blazar-neutrino correlations, \citet{Kouch:2025dgz} showed that enlarging the value of $\Delta$ does not lead to an increase in chances of finding a false-positive statistically significant correlation.